brycewray/hugo-site/content/posts/2019/03/plain-truth.md

 As far as I can remember, she rarely if ever used it for anything else, but nine-year-old me was agog.
 I was one of those kids who liked to write stuff all the time and would turn it in for my teacher to critique.
 It wasn't for extra credit; I just wanted someone to read it.
 My writing jag started about midway through the third grade.

-Now, with the hulking Royal typewriter in-house, I could write as long as I wanted[^manual] without getting writer's cramp, sweating on the paper[^noAC] as my hand wrote furiously above it, and suffering the other nuisances of trying to produce content with handwriting---especially lousy handwriting such as mine.
+Now, with the hulking Royal typewriter in-house, I could write as long as I wanted[^manual] without getting writer's cramp, sweating on the paper[^noAC] as my hand wrote furiously above it, and suffering the other nuisances of trying to produce content with handwriting --- especially lousy handwriting such as mine.

 Even before my sister had finished with the typing class, she basically let me have the typewriter, perhaps sensing that I'd begun a lifelong love affair with punching out words from a keyboard.